 Hobby income is ordinary income subject to your normal income tax rate based on your tax bracket.
 That’s 10%, 12%, 22%, 24%, 32%, 35%, or 37%.

 Do you pay self-employment taxes on hobby income?

 Hobby income is not earned income.
-Social Security and Medicare taxes only apply to earned income.
+Social Security and Medicare (self-employment) taxes only apply to earned income.